-Temporary Special Action Request, WSA18-01, submitted by the Kodiak/Aleutians Subsistence Regional Advisory Council (Council), requests that Federal public lands in Unit 10, Unimak Island only, be opened for a limited bull caribou hunt from Aug.
+Temporary Special Action Request WSA19-05, submitted by the Kodiak/Aleutians Subsistence Regional Advisory Council (Council), requests that Federal public lands in Unit 10, Unimak Island only, be opened for a limited bull caribou hunt by Federal registration permit for the fall 2019 and 2020 season (Aug.
 15-Oct.
-15 for the residents of False Pass only.
+15), for the residents of False Pass only.